A Scenario Approach to the Robustness of Nonconvex-Nonconcave Minimax Problems: The Scenario Minimax Problem

 \subsection{Robustness of an NE}

-Once an NE of the scenario minimax problem \eqref{eq:scenario_minimax_def} is found, a natural concern is its robustness against new and unseen samples outside the chosen multi-sample $\boldsymbol{\theta}^{M}$.
-Before presenting its robustness result, we first provide some background on the scenario approach, as adopted from \citet{campi2018wait}.
+Once an NE of the scenario minimax problem \eqref{eq:scenario_minimax_def} is found, a natural concern is its robustness against unseen samples outside the chosen multi-sample $\boldsymbol{\theta}^{M}$.
+We begin by reviewing the scenario approach, as adopted from \citet{campi2018wait}.
 The \emph{probability of violation} serves as a measure of robustness.

 \begin{defn} The probability of violation $V:\mathbb{R}^{p+q} \to [0,1]$ of a point $(x,y)$ is defined as

 \end{defn}